 Elizabeth Dove of Volunteer Canada reported results of their survey of Canadian companies in early October.
 She explained:

-"In Canada, pre-pandemic, [the survey] found that improving brand recognition and reputation was the number one goal for community investment...
+"In Canada, pre-pandemic, [the survey] found that, in addition to creating positive impact in community, improving brand recognition and reputation was the number one goal for corporate community engagement...
 Now, it is squarely on employee well-being"

-Employees have significantly increased workplace giving during the pandemic
+Employees have significantly increased workplace giving during the pandemic community improvement (+57%), and employment (+141%).82

 Benevity reported that total giving on their platform increased by 71% during the pandemic.81 As discussed in section 2, Benevity reported a 15-fold increase in donations to racial justice organizations through June 2020.
-Other large increases in giving through Benevity were for human services (+24%), food security (+268%), public safety and disaster preparedness/relief (+57%), community improvement (+57%), and employment (+141%).82
+Other large increases in giving through Benevity were for human services (+24%), food security (+268%), public safety and disaster preparedness/relief (+57%),